MootComb/nextui/docs/API.md

 ## Overview

-NextUI provides a REST API for managing devices, users, and the system.
-All API requests use a single endpoint with authentication via API keys.
+REST API is used for managing devices, users, and the system.
+All API requests use a single endpoint and are authenticated via API keys.

 ## Basic Settings